ReverseThatApp/ReverseThatApp.github.io/_posts/2020-05-02-how-to-tweak-existing-Medium-iOS-app-features-with-Theos-and-Logos-part-2.md

 </plist>
 ```

 We are using `PSGroupCell` (you can think it like section) and `PSSliderCell` belongs to `PSGroupCell`.
-For `PSGroupCell` I will add it programmatically so you can understand how to add specifiers in plist or in code file.
+For `PSGroupCell` I will add it programmatically so you can understand how to add specifiers in plist or the code file.

 For `PSSliderCell` we are using `leftImage` and `rightImage` key, you can download those images and put in `Resources` folder.
-My case I made `leftImage` size smaller than `rightImage` size to illustrate increment order.
+In my case I made `leftImage` size smaller than `rightImage` size to illustrate increment order.

-Now it's time for you to run and see how preference bundle look like, from Terminal navigate to Tweak root folder (not preference root folder) then compile and install the tweak as normal, it will compile and install our preference together, would be look like this
+Now it's time for you to run and see how preference bundle look like, from Terminal navigate to Tweak root folder (not preference root folder) then compile and install the tweak as normal, it will compile and install our preference together, would look like this:
 [![Medium Tweak Preference]({{ site.baseurl }}/images/20200502/preference-ui-without-static-cell.png)]({{ site.baseurl }}/images/20200502/preference-ui-without-static-cell.png){:target="_blank"} <br/>**Figure 5: Medium Tweak Preference draft**<br/><br/>

 It looks nice and slider working fine, let add one more specifier programmatically right below using `PSStaticTextCell` to show value of slider.
 Open `RTARootListController.m` and modify existing `- (NSArray *)specifiers` as below: